skiwithpete/alarmpi/README.md

 The first runs a GUI version of the script.
 It includes a digital clock interface for current time as well a settings window for setting the alarm.
 On a Raspberry Pi the GUI can also be used to toggle screen brightness between high and low as well as turning it to sleep entirely.
-These buttons will be disabled if the system file `/sys/class/backlight/rpi_backlight/brightness` does not exist.
+These buttons will be disabled if the system files `/sys/class/backlight/rpi_backlight/brightness` and `/sys/class/backlight/rpi_backlight/bl_power` ether do not exist or are not writable.

 The second form generates an alarm based on the configuration file and plays it.
 This can be used as a purely CLI interface for the alarm.
 Use cron to manually schedule an alarm.